-The Elementary Curriculum is vibrant and exciting, with experiential learning interwoven with more traditional educational methodologies to create opportunities for students to appreciate and unlock their best selves.
+The Primary Curriculum is vibrant and exciting, with experiential learning interwoven with more traditional educational methodologies to create opportunities for students to appreciate and unlock their best selves.

 In addition to the skills of reading, writing and mathematics, students today need a strong grounding in essential abilities such as presentation, innovation, problem-solving and collaboration.
 They also need a firm grounding in today’s tools, including technology and design.

 At THS, the skills of math, literacy and foreign language are differentiated so that students who are advanced are not bored and those who are struggling in a subject are not frustrated.
 Other classes are taught in heterogenous groups so that students learn to work together with all types of students with different personalities, talents and interests.